-• Defendants' Motion to Dismiss ("Mot."), ECF No. 6;
+• Defendants' Motion to Dismiss or, in the Alternative, for Summary Judgment ("Mot."), ECF No. 6;

-• Plaintiffs' Opposition to Defendant's Motion to Dismiss ("Opp."), ECF No. 7; and
+• Plaintiffs' Opposition to Defendant's Motion to Dismiss or, in the Alternative, for Summary Judgment ("Opp."), ECF No. 8; and

-• Defendants' Reply in Support of Defendant's Motion to Dismiss ("Reply"), ECF No. 8.
+• Defendants' Reply in Support of Defendant's Motion to Dismiss or, in the Alternative for Summary Judgment, ("Reply"), ECF No. 9.

 In an exercise of its discretion, the Court finds that holding oral argument in this action would not be of assistance in rendering a decision.
 See LCvR 7(f).
+Additionally, the Court did not consider Plaintiff's [10] Motion for Leave to File Supplemental Affidavit, and as such, denies the [10] Motion because, as discussed infra, loss of consortium has no impact on the Court's analysis.

-&lt;sup>2 See U.S. State Dep't, "Immigrant Visa Process Step 2: Begin National Visa Center (NVC) Processing," available at https://travel.state.gov/content/travel/en/us-visas/immigrate/theapplicant must then submit additional information on a new Form DS-260.
+In this second stage of the process, NVC receives the file from USCIS and imposes a waiting period until an application becomes "current," permitting review.
+At that time, the applicant must then submit additional information on a new Form DS-260.
 See 22 C.F.R. § 42.67(a).
 Only once that additional form is submitted can NVC move to the final step-an interview between the recipient of the visa and a United States consular officer.
 22 C.F.R. § 42.67(a)(1), (a)(3).
 After the interview, "the consular office must [either] issue [or] refuse the visa."
 22 C.F.R. § 42.81(a).